dolmades/dolmades-cli/README.md

   * **Installation:** build your application using recipes and create a desktop symlink and menu entry
   * **Target launcher:** choose between installed binaries which one to run
   * **Shares:** bind selected paths from the host system to internal Windows drives
-  * **Import&Export:** share your dolmades between multiple Linux systems
+  * **Import and Export:** share your applications across Linux systems

 * **Development:**
-  * **Create recipes:** use the existing recipes as template and derive your own Windows apps
+  * **Create recipes:** use the existing recipes as template and derive your own for a specific Windows apps
   * **Create installers:** distribute your dolmades as standalone installers
   * **Debug mode:** examine problems, add fixes and instantly rebuild the app
-  * **Selectable base:** choose between between several Wine versions
+  * **Selectable base:** choose between several Wine versions
   * **GOG gaming support:** generate template recipes for your personal GOG collection

-The focus of the v1.x release cycle will be put on support for well-behaved applications, the standardization of the recipe specification used to create dolmades, ingredients handling, the protoypical implementation of the basic concepts and the completion of major unresolved issues.
+The focus of the v1.x release cycle will be put on support for latest vanilla wine stable and staging, the standardization of the recipe specification used to create dolmades, proper ingredients handling, the protoypical implementation of the basic concepts and the completion of major unresolved issues.

 ### Advantages